Notice

 Who is the standard for?

-AS 5369:2023 is designed for a wide range of facilities involved in the reprocessing of reusable medical devices.
+AS 5369:2023 is designed for a wide range of facilities involved in the reprocessing of reusable medical devices and other devices.
 These include:

 • Hospitals and healthcare facilities: The standard is crucial for hospitals and clinics that rely on reusable medical devices for various procedures.

-• Dental practices: Dental clinics benefit from the guidelines to help ensure that their instruments are properly sterilized.
+• Dental practices: Dental clinics benefit from the guidelines to help ensure that their instruments are properly sterilised.

 • Veterinary clinics: Veterinary practices also use reusable medical devices that require stringent reprocessing to help ensure animal safety.